+6.55.1 General

 This solution addresses key issue #18: Enhancement for real-time communication with NWDAF.

 The definition of real-time and non-real-time NWDAF communication

 Real-time NWDAF communication: The NWDAF can perform analytics and provide the outcome to the NF consumer within a time period (i.e. the required analytics delay) which is less than the expected analytics delay.